-Unlike many peer colleges and universities, Stanford doesn’t share with first-year students who their new roommates will be in advance of their first day on campus at New Student Orientation (NSO), which this year is Sept.
+Unlike many peer colleges and universities, Stanford doesn’t share with first-year students who their new roommates will be in advance of their first day on campus at New Student Orientation (NSO), which is Sept.
 19.

 That long-standing tradition admittedly causes some confusion, given the inevitable arrival of two microwaves, two refrigerators and two differently colored floor rugs.
 But the practice has the advantage of allowing students to meet one another with no preconceived notions and on an equal footing.
 That becomes especially important when so much information is available online.

 If senior Devin Norder and sophomore Cesar Arevalo have done their jobs well as undergraduate housing coordinators, the new roommates this year will discover that they have just enough in common to be compatible, but with just enough differences to learn from one another.